cedricbonhomme/cedricbonhomme.org/content/about.md

 and useless insurances.
 I hate subscription services because I want to spend most of my time creating and thinking.
 Not consuming products.
 Our world do not need more audience, but more creation.

+### Introvert

+I am a kind of introvert and I like to think, slowly, about many aspects of the world.
+However, I am very comfortable when I am surrounded by people, for example, at conferences.
+I don't feel the need to show, to be liked and I ignore those who don't like me.

+I make friends quite easily.
+I remember and still love [all of them](/friends).
+I am fine when I am alone, so I know I have the best friends.

+I do not fight against people with antagonist principles.
+Trying to fix the society this way is a waste of time.
+It's extremely hard to change people.
+I think that it's better to spend time for positive things, to create and enjoy your transient life.
+You could be an example, just by *doing*.
+And at worse, you did something.

+People should be more individualist and altruistic, in the same time.
+It's a matter of balance.

+### Piano

+I might have already said it: I love my piano.
+An instrument of music is the only expensive thing you can buy and do not feel stupid.
+It works without electricity, without subscription, without software.
+It just needs you and you can enjoy it your entire life.
+To be good at it you need to learn and practice.
+The rich can't buy this.
+Lazy people can't steal it.
+You can use it alone, in duo or being part of a group.

 ## Parenting